 To start investing in Ripple, you first need to join a crypto exchange.
 Signing up for an account could include different verification processes, depending on the exchange.
 Once you’re signed up, you’re ready to trade or buy Ripple XRP.
 You can trade any current crypto you own, or you can buy a major cryptocurrency like Bitcoin or Ethereum and then use that to buy Ripple XRP.

 Cryptocurrency is an exciting new technology that’s disrupting money as we know it.
-With SoFi Invest®, members can invest in some of the most popular cryptocurrencies—Bitcoin, Ethereum, and Litecoin.
+With SoFi Invest®, members can trade some of the most popular cryptocurrencies, like Bitcoin, Ethereum, Cardano, Dogecoin, and Litecoin.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 3) Cryptocurrency is offered by SoFi Digital Assets, LLC, a FinCEN registered Money Service Business.